In 2021, it’s cheap and easy to add MIDI music to your DOS gaming PC. Here’s how.

 - Soundfont mode (for games that support General MIDI or Roland Sound Canvas audio)

-MT-32 support was most common in the early 90s, but was gradually superseded by General MIDI.
+MT-32 support was common in the early 90s, but was gradually superseded by General MIDI.
 With both together the mt32-pi supports a very wide range of games.

 Which mode your Pi boots into is controlled via the mt32-pi configration file (